MOxFIVE/Markdown-Archives-Backup/_posts/hello-world.md

 date: 2015-08-19 00:00:00
 comments:
 fancybox: false
+tags:
+description: "Welcome to Hexo: This is your very first post."

 ---
 Welcome to [Hexo](http://hexo.io/)!
 This is your very first post.
 Check [documentation](http://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](http://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 <!-- more -->

 ## Quick Start